Find Trade Colleges

 The states with the most job growth for Jeweler, Precious Stone or Metal Worker are Idaho, South Carolina, and Nevada.
 Watch out if you plan on working in Tennessee, New Mexico, or Wisconsin.
 These states have the worst job growth for this type of profession.

-How Much Does a Jeweler, Precious Stone or Metal Worker Make?
+Jeweler, Precious Stone or Metal Worker Salary

-The typical yearly salary for Jewelers, Precious Stone and Metal Workers is somewhere between $23,530 and $67,250.
+The average yearly salary of a Jeweler, Precious Stone or Metal Worker ranges between $23,530 and $67,250.

 undefined